top of page

 HEMIPTERA > HETEROPTERA > CIMICOMORPHA > Miridae > Deraeocorini

-Deraeocoris ruber is an attractive species that can vary in colour from red-orange to almost black, although the cuneus (the wedge-shaped section at the apex of the thickened part of the forewings) is always red-orange to some extent, which gives rise to the occasionally used common name of Red-spotted Plant Bug.
+Deraeocoris ruber is the most frequently recorded member of the family; an attractive, 6-8mm long species that can vary in colour from red-orange to almost black, although the cuneus (the wedge-shaped section at the apex of the thickened part of the forewings) is always red-orange to some extent, which gives rise to the occasionally used common name of Red-spotted Plant Bug.
 Typical habitat is grassland, parkland and gardens.
 The species is predatory on small insects.

 Deraeocoris lutescens is a small, 4mm, generally orange-brown species with dark markings and translucent forewings.
 There are usually two dark bars on the otherwise pale scutellum.
 The NBN Atlas shows scattered records across the Midlands, East Anglia and the South East, but very few across the South and none in the South West.
 However, the 'British Bugs' site says it's very common occurring right across southern Britain.
 It can be found on a variety of plants, but favours deciduous trees, particularly Oak.